 And the accompanying formwork plan

 “As engineers, we must be efficient every day.
 That is why it is important to provide the right tools for our teams that contribute to this cause,” says Alexandre.
-To some engineers, the thought of their work being automated might feel like a thread.
+To some engineers, the thought of their work being automated might feel like a threat.
 However, increasingly more people are starting to see this differently.
 It’s not about replacing the engineer – they are the brains of the project, after all – but about enabling them to do their work better and faster.